jeevang77/projects/assistant/README.md

-# 🕷️ Spidey Voice Assistant
+#  Spidey Voice Assistant

 Spidey is a Python-based voice assistant that listens to your voice commands and performs tasks like web searches, YouTube queries, location lookups, checking stock prices, and more — all through natural conversation.

 ---

-## 🧠 Features

-- 🔍 Google search from your voice input
-- 📺 YouTube search and play
-- 🗺️ Location lookup on Google Maps
-- 📈 Stock price checker (e.g., Apple, Tesla, Bitcoin) using [Yahoo Finance](https://pypi.org/project/yfinance/)
-- 🕒 Time announcements
-# 🕷️ Spidey Voice Assistant

-Spidey is a Python-based voice assistant that listens to your voice commands and performs tasks like web searches, YouTube queries, location lookups, checking stock prices, and more — all through natural conversation.

----

-## 🧠 Features
+##  Features

-- 🔍 Google search from your voice input
+-  Google search from your voice input
 - 📺 YouTube search and play
 - 🗺️ Location lookup on Google Maps
 - 📈 Stock price checker using [Yahoo Finance](https://pypi.org/project/yfinance/)